 There are many ways to prioritize your next steps based on your results.
 You may wish to prioritize statements which:

-• Have the greatest percentage of serious concerns (indicated in red).
+- Have the greatest percentage of serious concerns and are indicated in red.

-Once you have addressed all of these, you may wish to re-administer the assessment or begin working on the statements with potential for concern.
+Once you have addressed all of these, you may wish to re-administer the assessment or begin working on the statements that have potential concerns.

 Choosing your approach